playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 ```

 This is a perfect example of where you might want `@ContentChild` - not only are you unable to use `ng-content` to render this template without a template reference being passed to an outlet, but you're able to create a context that can pass information to the template being passed as a child.

- `ContentChild` is similar to `ViewChild` but looks for items passed into the `ng-content` of the component rather than the view of the component itself, and `ContentChildren` is the `ViewChildren` of `ContentChild` that will give an array of any items that match a query in the `ng-content` of the component.